petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-relationships/adding-the-relationship-to-custom-layouts.md

 1. Go to the *Views* tab.

-1. Run this script in the `liferay-w1m9/curl` folder to create a new default view for Application Evaluations:
+1. Run this script to create a new default view for Application Evaluations:

    ```bash
    ./ObjectView_POST_ViewWithRelationship_ByExternalReferenceCode.sh